 All animals designated as dangerous require a dangerous animal permit and owners must follow all of the requirements therein.
 Any animal deemed as dangerous by the appropriate animal control agency are required to follow all of the provisions of this title, regardless of whether or not a dangerous animal permit is currently held.
-A person guilty of violation of this section shall be subject to a misdemeanor or felony.
+A person who violates this section shall be subject to a Class B misdemeanor or felony as permitted by state law.
 Each violation of this section shall be a separate offense.